-Not exactly.
-Pipestone National Monument protects a traditional quarry site that contains high-quality pipestone.
-The site is probably the best quality and the best-known pipestone deposit in the world.
-Pipestone or a stone similar to the pipestone found here is found in other areas including:
+While Pipestone National Monument protects a traditional quarry site containing fine-quality pipestone, and is the best-known pipestone deposit in the country, pipestone, or similar materials, can be found in other areas including:

 How can I get some pipestone?

 A wide variety of pipestone crafts are available in the Gift Shop, but unworked stone is not available onsite.
-It is illegal to take pipestone (or any other resource) from the grounds.
+It is illegal to take pipestone (or any other resource or artifact) from the grounds.
 Registered quarriers, may exercise their right to obtain stone by means of a free permit.

 Who can quarry pipestone?

-The quarrying of pipestone is reserved for American Indians who are enrolled in tribes recognized by the Federal government.
+Pipestone quarrying is reserved for American Indians who are enrolled in tribes recognized by the Federal government.

 How does a person get a quarry and who determines this?

-American Indians who are enrolled in a tribe recognized by the U.S. government may apply for a quarry site by filling out a short application.
-As quarries become available, applications from the waiting list are processed and the applicant's enrollment in a federally-recognized tribe is verified.
-Applicants must provide proof of tribal enrollment with documentation from a tribal official.
-Following verification of enrollment, the Pipestone National Monument Superintendent issues the quarry permit.
-Currently, there is a 5-6 year waiting list for quarry permits.
-More detailed information is available on Quarry Permits.
+American Indians who are enrolled in a federally recognized tribe may apply for an annual quarry pit by filling out a free application.
+As quarries become available, applications from the waiting list are processed.
+Following verification of enrollment in a federally recognized Tribe, Monument staff will contact the applicant.
+Currently, there is a 10-year waiting list for annual quarry permits.

 What types of tools were and are used for removing the pipestone?

-Early tools included harder stones and long sticks or tree branches.
-Eventually steel tools such as heavy pry bars, wedges and sledge hammers were used.
-All quarrying must be done by use of hand tools.
+Early tools included harder stones, mauls, picks, hammerstones, and sticks or tree branches used as levers.
+Now steel tools such as heavy pry bars, wedges, and sledge hammers are used.
+All modern-day quarrying must be done using hand tools.
 No power tools are allowed.
 See Quarrying Process.